SamMed05/c-cpp-notes/docs/cpp/variables.md

 $$

-If we consider also the 0, we can then conclude that numbers can go from **-2147483648** to **2147483648 - 1** (all the possible combinations/configurations with 31 bits available + 1 for the sign).
-This means that you can't store values above or below that range in a regular integer type.
+If we also consider 0, we can conclude that numbers can go from **-2147483648** to **2147483648 - 1**.
+These are all the possible combinations/configurations with 31 bits available plus one for the sign, using `0` to represent positive numbers and `1` for negative ones.
+This means that you can't store values above or below that range in a regular (`signed`) integer type.

-If we need greater numbers and we don't use negative values we can also use the keyword `unsigned` before `int` to expand the range up to 2<sup>32</sup> (4,294,967,296) without using the first bit for the sign.
-Although using unsigned numbers is generally [not recommended](https://www.learncpp.com/cpp-tutorial/unsigned-integers-and-why-to-avoid-them/).
+If we need greater numbers and we don't use negative values we can also use the keyword `unsigned` before `int` to expand the range up to 2<sup>32</sup> (4,294,967,296) without using the first bit for the sign, although using unsigned numbers is generally [not recommended](https://www.learncpp.com/cpp-tutorial/unsigned-integers-and-why-to-avoid-them/).

 A better way is to use the `long` keyword.[^1]